 A hydrogen Fuel cell Boiler is a home unit that utilizes this waste heat for hot water and heating, while also generating electricity for the home.

 Boilers that generate heat and electricity are also known as Combined Heat and Power units, or CHP.
 CHP, however, more commonly uses combustion engines rather than Fuel Cell technology, and is only currently available in the commercial market.
 Fuel cell technology uses a chemical process rather than a burning of fuels.
 This generally gives very little pollution in comparison to its combustion counterpart.

 Currently, there are only 2 manufacturers to offer a domestic solution in the UK.
-One is the Bluegen, however, this doesn't currently qualify for feed-in tariff, is more expensive and doesn't offer a full solution, that is to say, it only works as a part of a heating system.
+One is the Bluegen, however, this doesn't currently qualify for the feed-in tariff, is more expensive and doesn't offer a full solution, that is to say, it only works as a part of a heating system.
 The other is Viessmann in partnership with Panasonic.
 Together they have developed the Vitovalor 300-P which has been crafted to suit the majority of the UK market.
 This product takes the natural gas available in most homes and turns it into nitrogen which powers the fuel cell, and the waste heat is stored in a buffer for heating and hot water usage.
-Its an all in one unit meaning there is no longer any need for a hot water cylinder, cold water storage tanks in the loft or any other heating appliances such as boilers as its all contained in 1 box.
+It's an all in one unit meaning there is no longer any need for a hot water cylinder, cold water storage tanks in the loft or any other heating appliances such as boilers as it's all contained in 1 box.

 There are many financial benefits in place to try and help push the technology as well as its innate ability to drive down your fuel bills.

 First off, it doesn't take a rocket scientists to understand that using gas, which is typically around 3 pence per kWh, to produce electricity that usually costs around 14 pence per kWh is a financial advantage.